Skip to content

 Department & Committee Information

-The Assessment Department plans, organizes, supports, and documents assessment activities across the college.
-Working under the Teaching, Learning, and Student Development Division, the department collaborates with faculty, staff, and administrators to align curriculum, programs, and services with ECC’s mission and accreditation standards.
+The Assessment Department plans, coordinates, supports, and documents assessment activities across the college.
+As part of the Teaching, Learning, and Student Development Division, the department partners with faculty, staff, and administrators to ensure curriculum, programs, and services align with ECC’s mission and accreditation standards.

-The Assessment Committee, comprising dedicated faculty members, plays a vital role in evaluating learning outcomes and enhancing both the curriculum and student support services.
+The Assessment Committee, composed of faculty representatives, plays a key role in evaluating student learning outcomes and recommending improvements to academic programs and student support services.

 General Education Outcomes